elasticio/elasticio.github.io/content/_getting-started/passthrough-feature.md

 *   Then we need to combine both: orders (`listOrders`) and items (`listOrderItems`) together to store this information into Salesforce.
 But, without having the order IDs, we can not get item IDs.

 We can address the above-presented scenario in two ways:
-1. We use mutliple flows (the sequential mechanism) and external ID to pass the information gradually or
+1. We use multiple flows (the sequential mechanism) and external ID to pass the information gradually or
 2. Use the passthrough feature to merge all the information on-the-fly.

 ### Sequential mechanism